Human outpost

-Human outposts are artificially-created, controlled human habitats located in environments inhospitable for humans, such as on the ocean floor, in the Antarctic, in space, or on another planet.
+Human outposts are artificially-created, controlled human habitats located in environments inhospitable for humans, such as on the ocean floor, in the Antarctic, in outer space, or on another planet, as in the challenges to live on Mars.

 The logistics and difficulties inherent in such ventures have been heavily explored in science fiction.

 Outposts by environment

 Polar

 Polar research stations have been built and advanced by many states and for many purposes.
 For more see the articles about research stations in Antarctica and Arctic drifting ice stations.

 Under sea

 NASA trains astronauts in an underwater habitat, to simulate living and working in the International Space Station.
 They conduct scientific research on the human body and coral reefs, and build undersea structures to simulate space station assembly spacewalk tasks.
 The program is also being used to study how isolation affects human behaviour, to prepare for the first human outposts on the Moon and Mars.

 Outer space

 The Salyut 1 space station in low Earth orbit was the first human outpost in space.
 The International Space Station and Tiangong space station are the two functional human outposts in space, after China de-orbited its Tiangong-2 in 2019.

 NanoRacks, after finalizing its contract with NASA, and after winning NextSTEPs Phase II award, is now developing its concept Independence-1 (previously known as Ixion), the first 'outpost' in NanoRacks' Space Outpost Program, which would turn spent rocket tanks into a habitable living area, often known as a wet workshop.

 Planning and design for Lunar and Martian outposts is underway.